georgiee/coding-for-kids/slides.md

 ^ Take some play Dooh - which is suprisingly conductive

-^ Build your own game controller to move and jump.
+^ and design your own game controller to move and jump.

-^ And finally switch from the keyboard to your own built device.

 ![](images/03-how/tinkering/makey-markio.gif )